Pioneer Park (2:07)

 In Winter

 Pioneer Park is open all winter!
-While the shops and restaurants close for the season, you can still walk around and get a feel for Alaska’s early years.
+While the shops and restaurants close for the season, you can still walk around and get a feel for Alaska’s early years while walking the Gold Rush Town and reading the placards about the cabin’s origin stories.
 It’s also a good place to get into the holiday spirit; there’s a tree-lighting ceremony on the Saturday after Thanksgiving each year, and the holiday lights stay up through March.
-And don’t miss a stop at Bear Gallery (winter hours: 12 p.m.–6 p.m.
+And don’t miss a stop at the Bear Gallery (winter hours: 12 p.m.–6 p.m.
 Tuesday–Saturday) to check out the fine art on display.

 The History